PaulCapestany/toy-web/README.md

 - **Interactive Examples:**
   A simple form to test `/echo`, a status bar for `/healthz`, and a section to display `/info` data.

+- **Health Signal:**
+  Inline status indicator pings `/healthz` so you know the backend is reachable before sending requests.

 - **Onboarding & Learning:**
   Ideal for frontend-focused contributors who want to understand how their work fits into a larger system without dealing with containers or complex CI/CD.